cassiozen/mithryn-ttrpg/combat.md

 ## Zones

 Combat takes place across zones — loosely defined areas that determine how characters can interact.
 Zones aren’t measured in precise feet or meters; they’re an abstraction of position and movement.
-Here's how a player can interact with a target on:
+Here’s how a player can interact with a target on:

 Same Zone — Within melee reach; PCs can attack with hand-to-hand weapons.
 One Zone Apart — Within throwing or ranged weapon range.